Complete ionization for a non-autonomous point interaction model in d = 2: The Laplace transform of the charge

 \begin{rem} We mention again that the extension of $\widehat{q}$ to the open left half-plane obtained in Theorem \ref{teo:poles_nonzeroalpha} is not analytic here up to the poles.
-Indeed, in $B(\omega)$ it presents jumps due to the logarithmic branc cuts.
-However, it does not present poles here. \end{rem}
+Indeed, in $B(\omega)$ it presents jumps due to the logarithmic branch cuts.
+However, it does not present poles there. \end{rem}